material-components/material-components-web/packages/mdc-icon-button/README.md

 ### Icon Button Toggle

 The icon button can be used to toggle between an on and off icon.
-To style an icon button as an icon toggle, add the `data-toggle-on` and `data-toggle-off` attributes to the `mdc-icon-button` element.
+To style an icon button as an icon button toggle, add the `data-toggle-on` and `data-toggle-off` attributes to the `mdc-icon-button` element.
 Then instantiate an `MDCIconToggle` on the root element.

 ```html